Meditation techniques produce serenity, tranquility, and precious peace of mind, even for beginners. There are multiple techniques that work.

 It's also a very effective form of meditation.

 Recall or imagine a time without peace of mind.
-Perhaps you failed a test at school, performed badly at a concert, got fired from a job, lost your house, suffered a divorce, experienced the death of a loved one, were diagnosed with a serious illness, or something similar.
+Perhaps you failed a test at school, performed badly at a concert, got fired from a job, lost your house, suffered a divorce, experienced the death of a loved one, was diagnosed with a serious illness, or something similar.

 How did that make you feel?
 How well were you able to sleep?
 Did you rapidly lose or gain weight?
 Were you unable to concentrate?

 We've all been there.
 Sometimes, life sucks.

 Right now, in fact, there may be nothing more important to you than settling down and attaining more peace of mind.
 It could be that you are suffering intensely, that you are acutely dissatisfied with your life.

 Dissatisfaction is the chief reason why people begin meditating.
 Unless we wanted an improvement, we wouldn't try anything different.
 If you are interested in meditating, it's because you are hoping that it will be a way for you to live better.

 night and to sleep more soundly, meditating effectively will help.
 (Disturbed or insufficient sleep hinders weight loss.)
 How much can easy meditation techniques help?
 It depends upon how well you master whatever technique you select.
 We happen to believe that it is not possible to live well without mastering meditation.

 The best way to sort meditation techniques is into "direct" (stilling) and "indirect" (flowing, moving).

 Examples of direct meditation techniques are zazen (either following the breath [shikan-taza] or koan training), insight [vipassana] meditation, and rajah yoga.